SVJLucas/BCG-Gamma-Challenge/README.md

   <img src="https://github.com/SVJLucas/BCG-Gamma-Challenge/assets/60625769/4f7b4a46-5d4d-45ab-b996-25e7a0631e38" alt="Proposal" width="500px"/>
 </p>

+The primary goal is to provide additional incentives to local families to cultivate products that are compatible with the Amazon rainforest biome.
+Concurrently, the Brazilian federal government should purchase these products from the families and utilize them for the food supply in its facilities, including hospitals, schools, prisons, and the like.

 ### Our Solution -  How to select diverse products compatible with the Amazon rainforest that are suitable for the biome and climate of each municipality?